dialvare/edge-cv-serie/docs/sno_aws.md

 # Installing Single Node OpenShift on AWS
+Looking for a simple and quick way to get into the world of Kubernetes and the cloud?
+If this is your case, you're in the right place!

+Here begins a series of blogs that will guide you through the process from the cloud to the edge, to run computer vision models.
+In this blog, we will embark on a step-by-step exploration of the process for installing and configuring a Single Node OpenShift (SNO) environment on Amazon Web Services (AWS).
+Throughout this journey, we'll guide you through the essential elements you need to master for a successful installation.
+From spinning up an AWS instance to configuring your OpenShift environment, we'll cover every detail so you can deploy and run containerized applications efficiently.

+## Create and configure an AWS account
+For this blogpost we have choosen to use Amazon Web Service as the cloud provider, but remeber that OpenShift can be deployed in other Cloud vendors if you wish.
+For this blogpost, you will need to use an active AWS account or create a new one from the [Amazon Web Service home page](https://aws.amazon.com/).

+### Creating and configuring the Route 53 service

 ## Create AWS instance
 1. Navigate to the AWS Web Console and login using your credentials.
 2. In the upper-left corner, click on "**Services**".